felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Books are not something to be afraid of.
 Not anymore.
 I realized I now get to decide which book I read.
 As a professional, I am the master of my own learning.
-This ability to learn allowed me to find a quote that I now live by, hidden deep into the DevOps Handbook at the end of page 320 of its second edition.
-It appears at the beginning of this chapter.
+This ability to learn allowed me to find quotes that I now live by and that guide all my decisions.

+What is learning, at the end of the day?
+According to Steven L McShane (*Organizationsl Behavior*), it is "a relatively permanent change in behavior that results from the acquisition of skills."
+We learn when we start making different choices.

 Textbooks have a purpose outside the classroom, even if that means you won't have a professor dragging you through it.
 Not all textbooks